Grade Moderation – Basic experience

 This is the simplest of the two methods.
 Reviewing marks submission-by-submission does not require using any additional features or tools in Brightspace.
 However, it does not allow a moderator to view and change the provisional mark distribution.

 The enhanced moderation experience in Brightspace involves manual steps to hide marks and feedback before moderation, allowing these to be published to My Grades without being visible to students.
 Marks are then released to students when ready.
-This approach requires additional steps and the use of a custom Brightspace feature but allows for more complex forms of moderation.
-To learn more about the enhanced experience, you should refer to Grade Moderation – Enhanced moderation experience.
+This approach requires additional steps and a custom Brightspace feature but allows for more complex forms of moderation.

 This page offers guidance only.
 When moderating marks, please ensure you follow applicable university policies and faculty, school, or area instructions.